 Panasonic's muscled it's way into the growing premium 1-inch compact sector with the brilliant Lumix LX10 (known as the LX10 outside the US), and is the perfect balance of performance, features and price.
 First, the bad news - there's no built-in EVF and the smooth finish doesn't offer the best handgrip, but the 24-72mm lens is one of the fastest around with a maximum aperture of f/1.4.
 Add to that some polished handling with dual control rings and a touchscreen, snappy AF and 4K video capture, and you have one of the best compact cameras around.

-Read the full review: Canon PowerShot G7 X II
+Read the full review: Canon PowerShot G9 X Mark II

 Sony's super-high speed sensor tech is brilliant but pricey

 Sony's original RX100 was a landmark camera that fused a 1-inch sensor in a compact, metal body with the controls and image quality demanded by enthusiasts.
-The RX100 IV goes a step further, though, with a new 'stacked' sensor design for high-speed data capture.
-This means it can shoot 4K video, amazing 40x slow motion and 16fps in continuous burst mode.
+The RX100 V goes a step further, though, with a 'stacked' sensor design for high-speed data capture.
+This means it can shoot 4K video, amazing 40x slow motion and still images at 24fps in continuous burst mode.
 That's not forgetting the neat little built-in electronic viewfinder that its rivals lack.
-It's a pricey option, but if you're looking for a versatile, pocket-sized compact with a quality zoom lens, you won't be disappointed.
+It's a pricey option and does have its quirks, but if you're looking for a versatile, pocket-sized compact with a quality zoom lens, you won't be disappointed.

-The FZ1000 combines a bridge camera zoom with a big 1-inch sensor
+The FZ2000 / FZ2500 combines a bridge camera zoom with a big 1-inch sensor

 Expensive, but highly capable and offering a huge focal range